abond936/My-Journal/docs/Project.md

 ---------------------------------
 Status: 🟡 Operational

-Top navigation essentially toggles between content and admin for the administrator and defaults to content for a user.
+Top navigation toggles between content and admin for the administrator and defaults to content for a user.

 ✅
-- Logo
+- logo
-- Content - Available to users and admin
+- content - aAvailable to users and admin
-- Admin - Only available to administrator
+- admin - only available to administrator
-- Theme toggle
+- theme toggle

 ⭕
-- *Make Admin available to users for settings only*
+- make aAdmin available to users for settings only
-- *Make logo svg and background transparent*
+- make logo svg and background transparent
-- *Remove 'lines'*
+- remove 'lines'
-- *Make consistent throughout*
+- make consistent throughout

-❓

 ### **Curated Navigaton**
 ---------------------------------
 Status: ⭕ Planned

 ⭕
-- *Create Table of Contents*
+- create table of contents
-- *Tab Sidebar - TOC/TAG*
+- create tabbed sidebar - toc/tag

 ### **View Search**
 ---------------------------------
 Status: ⭕ Planned

 ⭕
-- *Add basic text search - top of content*
+- add basic title search - top of content
+- add subtitle, status, content

 ## **Content Administration**